 Workflow signal methods will typically use a WorkflowQueueT to interact with the workflow decision logic.

-Temporal uses the task list you specify to identify all instances of a workflow service running such that work can be distributed to across these services.
+Temporal uses the task queue you specify to identify all instances of a workflow service running such that work can be distributed to across these services.

 Temporal supports external activity completion.
 This is a less convienent an alternative to signalling.
 You can take advantage of this by starting an activity that instead of completing the operation itself, obtains a task token from Temporal and then signals Temporal that the activity will be completed externally.